Liliales: Subdivision

 The APG II system (2003) added Corsiaceae to the Liliales, while APG III (2009) added Petermanniaceae and merged Luzuriagaceae into Alstroemeriaceae.
 The subsequent revision of APG IV (2016) left this unchanged, with 10 families.

 The exact phylogenetic relationship between the families of Liliales has been subject to revision.
 This cladogram shows that of the Angiosperm Phylogeny Website (2020):

-The bulk of the Liliales species are found in the very diverse family Liliaceae (16 genera, 610 species).
+The bulk of the Liliales species are found in the family Liliaceae (16 genera, 610 species).
 Of the remaining nine families, three are referred to as the vine families (Ripogonaceae, Philesiaceae and Smilacaceae) and form a cluster.

 Families

 Distribution and habitat

 Widely distributed but most commonly found in subtropical and temperate regions, especially herbaceous taxa in temperate regions of the Northern Hemisphere, and subtropical regions of the Southern hemisphere, including vines.
 Since many species are cultivated they have been introduced in many regions and consequently worldwide, and a number have subsequently escaped and naturalised.